the church budget and general fund guide hero image

 Debt Repayment

-Churches often rely on software (such as eSPACE) for various functions, such as financial management, communication, and member engagement.
-Budgeting for software costs is essential to maintain the church's digital infrastructure.
+Churches often rely on technology, such as software, for various functions, such as financial management, communication, and member engagement.
+Budgeting for software and other tech costs is essential to maintain the church’s digital infrastructure.

 The Truth: Ministry Costs Money